schiele/git-incrypt/README.md

 where `$URL` is the URL of the remote repository prefixed with `incrypt::` to be initialized and `$GPG_KEY_ID` is one or multiple GPG key IDs to be used to encrypt the data in the repository.

-Note that this version does not yet have a command to change the list of keys later, so give it a thought before setting up the repository.
-However if you need to change keys you can always delete the encrypted repository later and re-initialize it with other keys.
-For sure we should have a command in future versions that an re-encrypt the data with new keys in the future.
+If needed you can later add additional keys using the `git incrypt add` command.

 From now on you can just use the regular git commands to communicate with the encrypted remote repository.
 They all should work in the ususal way but